WAVH: Early years

+Financial problems

 In November 2000, the Baldwin Broadcasting Company faced financial difficulties and an application was made to transfer control of WAVH to Baldwin Broadcasting Company, Debtor-In-Possession.
 The transfer was approved by the FCC on December 8, 2000, and the transaction was consummated on December 12, 2000.

 In May 2002, Baldwin Broadcasting Company, Debtor-In-Possession, reached an agreement to sell this station to Cumulus Media through the Cumulus Licensing Corporation subsidiary for a reported $5.11 million.
 The deal was never gained FCC approval and the application was dismissed at the request of both parties to the transaction on November 15, 2004.
 At the time of the announcement, WAVH broadcast an oldies music format.

-In March 2007, Baldwin Broadcasting Company, Debtor-In-Possession, reached an agreement to transfer the broadcast license for this station to Barry Wood, doing business as the Baldwin Broadcasting Company.
+In March 2007, Baldwin Broadcasting Company, Debtor-In-Possession, reached an agreement to transfer the broadcast license for the station to Barry Wood, doing business as the Baldwin Broadcasting Company.
 The deal was approved by the FCC on May 15, 2007, and the transaction was consummated on May 23, 2007.
 Just a few months later, in October 2007, Barry Wood reached an agreement to sell this station to Donald Bigler's Bigler Broadcasting, LLC, for a reported $3.6 million.
 The deal was approved by the FCC on November 27, 2007, and the transaction was consummated on January 31, 2008.

-The station operated as an oldies station called "Oldies 106" until August 2006.
-The switch was noted by a constant play of Jimmy Buffett songs.
-From August 2006 through April 2009, WAVH was an adult hits music formatted station branded as "106.5 The Pirate" with the slogan "70s, 80s, and Whatever We Want!"
+The station used the moniker "Oldies 106" until August 2006.
+At that time, it began stunting by continuously playing songs by Jimmy Buffett.
+After the stunt, WAVH switched to adult hits format.
+Until April 2009, WAVH was branded as "106.5 The Pirate" with the slogan "70s, 80s, and Whatever We Want!"

+Flip to talk

-The talk format, branded as "FM Talk 106-5", launched on May 1, 2009.
+At the end of April 2009, "The Pirate" came to an end.
+A talk radio format, branded as "FM Talk 106-5", launched on May 1, 2009.
+Most of Mobile's other talk stations are on the AM radio dial.

+WAVH broadcasts a mix of local talk and nationally syndicated talk programs.
+National hosts include Dana Loesch, Michael Berry and Joe Pags.
+In afternoon drive time, WAVH carries Paul Finebaum, discussing SEC sports.
+The talk format began with CBS Radio News updates each hour but the station later switched to Townhall News.